Maine woman arrested for drug possession - NewsBreak

 IN THIS ARTICLE

-HYANNIS – From Barnstable Police: Over the past several months Barnstable Police Detectives, Patrol Officers, and Task Force Officers from the Drug Enforcement Administration Cape Cod Resident Office; identified 31 year old Kevin Robie of Sandwich as an individual trafficking Fentanyl in the Mid-Cape area.
+Sandwich Male Arrested for Trafficking Over 200 Grams of Fentanyl.
+[Barnstable PD Media Statement] Over the past several months Barnstable Police Detectives, Patrol Officers, and Task Force Officers from the Drug Enforcement Administration Cape Cod Resident Office; identified [31-year-old] Kevin Robie of Sandwich as an individual trafficking Fentanyl in the Mid-Cape area.
 As the result of an extensive investigation, search warrants were executed on his person and his current hotel room.
 The search warrants yielded 249 grams of Fentanyl, packaging materials, cutting agents, and over $38,000 in cash.

 YOU MAY ALSO LIKE